 It’s important to note that not all babies crawl the same way.
-Crawling isn’t an unavoidable step on the road to walking, and Baby could end up cruising around in a funny looking pseudo-crawl just as easily as he could skip that step entirely and vault straight into walking.
+Crawling isn’t an unavoidable step on the road to walking, and Baby could end up cruising around in a funny looking pseudo-crawl just as easily as they could skip that step entirely and vault straight into walking.
 If the way Baby is moving doesn’t match up with a textbook baby-crawl, don’t worry, it’s probably a perfectly normal variation.
-However, it’s a good idea to contact the doctor if Baby is only using one half of his body to crawl, or has not started moving around in any of these ways by 12 months.
+However, it’s a good idea to contact the doctor if Baby is only using one half of their body to crawl, or has not started moving around in any of these ways by 12 months.

-On the other hand, it may take him a little while to really get the hang of things.
+On the other hand, it may take them a little while to really get the hang of things.
 In fact, a lot of babies figure out how to crawl backwards before they manage to start moving forward!

 It’s perfectly okay for a child to regress for a bit when it comes to crawling – they are probably just temporarily using their time and attention to focus on a different skill – but if you’re concerned, don’t hesitate to check in with your pediatrician to make sure everything is on-track.